DarthTaksil/SPL_Caster_Tool/README.md

 # SPL_Caster_Tool
 A tool for the Broadcasters of the Slapshot Premier League

-## Downloading
+## Downloading / Installing
 Click the Green `Code` dropdown and then `Download ZIP`.

+After you get the files.
+Move `main.py` into it's own folder.
+Double-click to run it.
+If you dont have Python installed, you can do so [here](https://www.python.org/downloads/release/python-31210/).

 ## SET UP / CONFIG

 ### OBS SCENES
-This will switch between two scenes.
+This will switch between three scenes.
 And they must be named accordingly: (yes they are case sensitive)
-- `LIVE FEED` - Scene for the live gameplay.
+- `LIVE` - Scene for the live gameplay.
 - `INTERMISSION` - Scene for intermission Stats.
+- `REPLAY` - Scene for Goal Replays.

+#### Scene Cont.
+- `LIVE` should display the whole game capture with a scorebug.
+- `INTERMISSION` should display the current score ( `away_goals.txt` and `home_goals.txt` ), the `game-state.txt`, and Team Names associated with the graphic.
+What metrics you choose to display is up to your descretion.
+Every metric is made available in the `stats` folder.
+- `REPLAY` should only display the game capture (with the exception of a few watermarks in the upper right and upper left of the screen.)

+Transition Overrides are expected to be used.
+(I use `Time` as my `Transition Point Type`.)
+- `TRANSITION TO LIVE` should have a transitional point of 0ms
+- `TRANSITION TO REPLAY` should have a transitional point of 2800ms

+#### Making Transitions
+If your making a transition in Adobe Premiere Pro, when you export your video make sure there is Alpha compatibility.
+My personal export preference is:
+- Export Settings
+- - Format: `Quicktime`
+- Basic Video Settings
+- - Video Codec: `Animation`
+- - Depth: `8-bpc + alpha`
+This should export a `.mov` file.

 ### PYTHON DOWNLOAD
 You WILL need Python to run this.